bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] flat increase/decrease
 - [ ] Add custom seed option in main menu eventually
 	- [ ] Change RNG so that Trails/Boss/Charon, Shop, and coin RNG are all different.
+- [ ] **Additional Refactors**
+	- [ ] Separate out Global.gd into multiple files.
+		- [ ] VoyageInfo, Util, CoinInfo, PatronInfo, SaveLoad, EventBus
+	- [ ] Cleanup game.gd so that functions are ordered better; try to reduce size.
+	- [ ] Cleanup coin.gd in the same way.
+	- [ ] **Coin Power Refactor**
+		- [ ] Each power should specify a TargetType enum.
+"OwnCoins" "Auto" "EnemyCoins" "AnyCoin" "PayoffGainSouls" "PayoffLoseLife.
+			- [ ] If "Auto", that's how we know not to prompt for a target and to immediately activate
+			- [ ] The Payoff powers are used to determine if/how this coin resolves during payoff.
+Ie each lose life power would use PayoffLoseLife, but with a different charge count.
+			- [ ] Each Soul payoff coin could use PayoffGainSouls and automatically update its charges as required.
+		- [ ] Powers should have a lambda function they call.
+We may need to change how certain functions such as destroy_coin, downgrade_coin, and safe_flip function to make this feasible. (these should probably not exist in game.gd.
+Rather, they should be part of flip, destroy, and downgrade in coin.
+We may need to add signal emits to let game.gd react - ie coinrow may need to perform cleanup, track active flips, etc. Event bus is probably appropriate.)

 https://en.wikipedia.org/wiki/Apega_of_Nabis